jaydenaung/gkelab/README.md

-# Set up GKE Cluster in 5 minutes
+# Deploy a GKE Cluster in 5 minutes
 Here is a couple of scripts that automate deploying Kubernetes cluster (GKE) on Google Cloud Platform.
-You could use automation tools like Terraform to do this but this is just another way of automating same thing.
-Maybe you want to do a very simple demo and build a cluster in less than 10 minutes, these scripts are for you.
+You could use automation tools like Terraform to do this but this is just another way of automating the same thing.
+Whether you're doing a quick test or demo, you can use this very simple shell script to deploy a GKE cluster in 5 minutes, and clean it up in about 3 minutes.
 Basically, one script to create a cluster with a demo app, and another script to clean up.

 You will need to have an account on Google Cloud Platform and should have created a project.